 ** Dates on the Booking Form Calendar that are NOT Selectable, are NOT AVAILABLE.

 ** Please include your DROP-OFF HOTEL NAME and ADDRESS IN ROME in the MESSAGE BOX of your booking form.

-Enjoy a taste of La Dolce Vita as you visit some of Rome’s most iconic squares and fountains that have made their way into classic films and contemporary movies: Trevi Fountain, Spanish Steps, and Piazza Navona.
+Enjoy a taste of La Dolce Vita as you visit some of Rome’s most iconic squares and fountains that have made their way into classic films and contemporary movies: Piazza della Rotonda, Piazza Navona, Trevi Fountain, and the Spanish Steps.

 The moment you hear the soothing sounds of water gushing, you will know you are close to the Trevi Fountain, one of the most famous Baroque fountains in Rome and in the world!
 Dominated by marble carved pagan god Neptune riding a seashell chariot drawn by seahorses, Trevi Fountain is a symphony of water and sculptures.